RoseDuf/Inverse-Kinematics/README.md

 ```
 for (int i = 1; i < m_RotationalJoints.size(); i++)
 ```
--(a) Update the rotational matrix using the appropriate delta theta angle coresponding to a joint
+- (a) Update the rotational matrix using the appropriate delta theta angle coresponding to a joint
 ```
 double angle = 0;